backdrop-ops/forum.backdropcms.org/www/modules/contrib/poll/README.md

 the results.

-When you create a poll at Content >> Add content >> Poll, you can also specify the "base" vote counts (how many votes an item has at the start) and decide how long the voting will run.
+When you create a poll at Content >> Add content >> Poll, you can also specify the "base" vote counts (how many votes an item has at the start), set different color for each item and decide how long the voting will run.

 The poll items at path `/poll` allows you to see all of the current polls, vote on them (if they haven't already) and view the results.